Prototyping your Frontend: How to mock responses in API Management?

 <mock-response status-code="code" content-type="media type"/>

-However, as similar to the return-response policy, you can use an abbreviated version of the policy that looks like this:
+However, similar to the return-response policy, you can use an abbreviated version of the policy that looks like this:

 <mock-response/>

-And again, it will return a 200 OK status code and the response body will be based on an example or schema, if provided for this status code.
-The first content type found will be used and if no example or schema is found, a response with no content will be returned.
+And again, it will return a 200 OK status code, and the response body will be based on an example or schema, if provided for this status code.
+The first content type found will be used, and if no example or schema is found, a response with no content will be returned.

 Conclusion